kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 $${#eq:quad-formula}
 Some of you might have found it hard to keep up with the symbolic jugglery to arrive at [@eq:quad-formula] and I sympathize with you.

 But there is a geometric side to most mathematical problems.
 So, if pictures appeal more to you, I suggest watching a YouTube video or three to better understand the dance of the symbols above.
-I recommend these three videos to help you understand the motivation and geometric basis for the quadratic formula, arrived at by completing the square:
+I recommend these three videos to help clarify the motivation and geometric basis for the quadratic formula, arrived at by completing the square:

 a.
 [Completing the Square (visual proof)](https://www.youtube.com/watch?v=T0HyWIFbsHQ) [@mvp-2022]; and